High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

+For uncertainty quantification, rather than full MCMC, we can follow the Bayesian–bootstrap SSL (\texttt{BB-SSL}) approach of \citet{NieRockova2021}: draw observation weights and optimize a re-weighted log posterior using our MCECM algorithm to obtain pseudo–posterior draws of $(\bm B,\Omega)$.
+At least for high-dimensional regression with a single outcome, \texttt{BB-SSL} is a scalable approach to uncertainty quantification with near-optimal contraction in high-dimensional regression.
 As alluded to in \Cref{sec:method}, we can easily extend \texttt{mixed-mSSL} to accommodate integer- or count-valued outcomes by using a different deterministic transformation.
 Practically, this requires changing the Monte Carlo E-step so that the missing latent components are drawn from multivariate normals whose entries are truncated to intervals like $[a, a+1]$ for some integer $a,$ as opposed to half-spaces like $(-\infty, 0)$ or $(0, \infty).$ For such draws, we can still use \texttt{LinESS}.
 Analyzing such extensions theoretically introduces some new challenges, which can be overcome by developing bespoke tail bounds for interval-truncated normals and adapting our entropy calculations to handle shifting truncation sets; we leave such exploration for future work.
 A more ambitious extension of \texttt{mixed-mSSL} would allow the transformation $g$ to be learned from the data instead of being fixed \textit{a priori}, similar to the STAR framework of \citet{KowalCanale2019_star}.